PostHog/posthog.com/contents/blog/product-market-fit-game.md

 * **Roles and responsibilities:** Be willing to swap responsibilities around to play to your strengths.
 The first $1M in sales are different to scaling to $10M, and pre-product-market fit and post-product-market fit may require a different approach to product.
 Tim and I have switch roles periodically as PostHog has evolved.

 * **Board / fundraising:** This ties closely to company strategy.
 While the CEO should do _all_ investor calls, so the other can drive the business in the meantime, it's important to update each other on progress via shared notes, or weekly discussions.
-Both co-founders should attend board meetings / existing investor catchups, and have areas they own in them.
+Both co-founders should attend board meetings / existing investor catch ups, and have areas they own in them.

 > #### Choosing a co-founder
 >